-After a spool document has been created, you can retrieve the output by using options on the Spooler Menu.
-This menu is distributed as part of Kernel's Common menu, a menu available to all users.
-Specifically, the Spooler Menu is in your User's Toolbox menu.
+After a spool document has been created, you can retrieve the output by using options on the Spooler Menu [XU-SPL-MENU] menu.
+This menu is distributed as part of Kernel's SYSTEM COMMAND OPTIONS [XUCOMMAND] menu (aka Common menu), a menu available to all users.
+Specifically, the Spooler Menu [XU-SPL-MENU] is in your User's Toolbox [XUSERTOOLS] menu.

-To quickly reach the Toolbox, or any other option on the Common menu, you can enter a quotation mark plus the menu text or synonym, as shown in Figure 194:
+To quickly reach the Toolbox or any other option on the Common menu, you can enter a quotation mark plus the menu text or synonym, as shown in Figure 197:

-Figure 194: Spooler Menu Options
+Figure 197: Spooler Menu Options

-'''

-Select Primary Menu Option: "TBOX
+''' Select Primary Menu Option: "TBOX

 Select User's Toolbox Option: SPOOLER MENU

 Select Spooler Menu Option: ?

 Allow other users access to spool documents [XU-SPL-ALLOW]

 Browse a Spool Document [XU-SPL-BROWSE]

 Delete A Spool Document [XU-SPL-DELETE]

-List Spool Documents [XU-SPL-DELETE]
+List Spool Documents [XU-SPL-LIST]

 Make spool document into a mail message [XU-SPL-MAIL]

 Print A Spool Document [XU-SPL-PRINT]

 '''